Analysis | Why is the Justice Department withholding most of its Trump memo?

 One logical option is that the department might have said that a president can’t be charged with virtually any crime related to his duties while serving in office — an argument that would very much be in line with Barr’s expansive view of executive power.

 The thing about the evidence against Trump is that it was extensive.
 Trump repeatedly thumbed his nose at the usual rules on most everything, but also when it came to potential obstruction by anybody not serving as president.
-Mueller’s report seems to satisfy the three conditions of obstruction charges — an obstructive act, relation to an official legal proceeding, and corrupt intent — in upwards of five instances.
-Whether any of them failed to fully satisfy all three conditions is up for debate; whether none of the five rose to the level of a chargeable offense is another matter entirely.
+Mueller’s report seems to satisfy the three conditions of obstruction charges — an obstructive act, relation to an official legal proceeding and corrupt intent — in upwards of five instances.
+Whether any of them did not fully satisfy all three conditions is up for debate; whether none of the five rose to the level of a chargeable offense is another matter entirely.

 If the Justice Department effectively said that such decisions were exempt from criminal charges either during or after a presidency, it would essentially exempt a president from most any types of obstruction.
 And that could set a remarkable precedent for current and future presidents.